ghimiresunil/LLM-PowerHouse-A-Curated-Guide-for-Large-Language-Models-with-Custom-Training-and-Inferencing/Articles/Training/Activation Function/README.md

 - For a given class $s_i$, the Softmax function can be computed as:
 $f(x)_i = \frac{e^{s_i}}{\sum_{j}^Ce^{s_j}}$
     - where $s_j$ are the scores inferred by the net for each class in $C$.
 Note that the Softmax activation for a class $s_i$ depends on all the scores in s.

-## Scaled Exponential Linear Unit (SELU)
-- Scaled Exponential Linear Units, or SELUs, are activation functions that induce self-normalizing properties.
-- Pros
-    - SELU activation function does not require external normalization because it can normalize the input to the next layer by itself.
-This makes the neural network converge more quickly.
-    - Vanishing and exploding gradient problems are impossible.
-- Cons:
-    - SELU activation function works best for sequential network architectures, where the output of each layer is fed directly into the next layer.
-If the architecture has skipped connections, where the output of one layer is not fed into the next layer, then the self-normalization property of SELU is not guaranteed, and the performance of the network may not be as good.
-- Usage:
-    - Works best for sequential network architectures
-- The SELU activation function is given by: $f(x) = \lambda x\ if x \ge 0$ also this can SELU activation function defined as $f(x) = \lambda \alpha(exp(x) - 1)\ if\ x < 0$ where $\alpha \approx 1.6733$ and $\lambda \approx 1.0507$

-## Gaussian Error Linear Unit (GELU)
-- GELU activation function is $x \Phi(x)$, where $\Phi(x)$ is the standard Gaussian cumulative distribution function.
-The GELU nonlinearity takes into account the percentile of the input, rather than just its sign, like the ReLU activation function.
-- Pros:
-    - Appears to be cutting-edge in NLP, particularly in Transformer models.
-    - It is a smooth and non-monotonic activation function that has been shown to outperform ReLU in a variety of tasks.
-    - Avoids vanishing gradient problem
-    - It is more expressive, meaning that it can represent a wider range of functions.
-- Cons:
-    - Fairly new in practical use, although introduced in 2016.
-- Usage:
-    - Used in GPT-3, BERT, and most other Transformers.
-- The GELU activation function is defined as: $GELU(x) = x * P(X \le x) = x \Phi(x) = x * 0.5 * [1 + erf(x+\sqrt2)]$
-    - Where, where $erf$ is the error function and $X$ is a standard normal variable.